tofarias/docs/controllers.md

 O método `index` irá responder ao URI raiz implementado pelo controlador que, neste caso, é `users`.

-If your controller action contains multiple words, you may access the action using "dash" syntax in the URI.
-For example, the following controller action on our `UserController` would respond to the `users/admin-profile` URI:
 Se a ação do sue controlador contém múltiplas palavras, você pode acessar a ação usando traços na sintaxe na URI.
 Por exemplo, a ação de controlador no nosso `UserController` responderia a URI `users/admin-profile` da seguinte forma:

 	public function getAdminProfile() {}